|

 Late yesterday, and into the night, Southwestern Ontario had a few

-thunderstorms roll through and we antipated getting
+thunderstorms roll through and we antipated getting some much needed help

 from Mother Nature in having some rain fall on our very dry, hard lawns and